 What is a 20-year fixed-rate mortgage?

-What are the advantages of a 20-year fixed-rate mortgage?
+What are the benefits of a 20-year fixed-rate mortgage?

-What are the disadvantages of a 20-year fixed-rate mortgage?
+What are the downsides of a 20-year fixed-rate mortgage?

 If you’re choosing between a 30-year mortgage and a 20-year mortgage, the most significant disadvantage to a 20-year is that the monthly payments will be higher.
 “With a higher payment, you may need to opt for a more modest house than you would with a 30-year term,” Reiling notes.

 On the other hand, if you’re deciding between a 10-year or 15-year mortgage and a 20-year mortgage, the drawback of the 20-year is that you’ll pay interest on the loan for either five or 10 more years.
 However, if you choose a 20-year mortgage with no early repayment penalty (most mortgages don’t have any such penalties), you could choose to pay the mortgage off even faster, either with additional principal payments each month or with a lump sum to close the mortgage out early.

 The point is, the choice of paying more is yours each month with a longer-term loan.
 But if you lock yourself into a 10-, 15- or 20-year mortgage, you must pay the agreed amount each month.
 There’s no provision to send less money when your budget is tight.